antoniovandre/antoniovandre_mathgame_bash/README.md

 Licença de uso e compartilhamento: Atribuição-NãoComercial-CompartilhaIgual (CC BY-NC-SA).
 ____________________

+Linux version:

+Run the software with the command "bash antoniovandre_mathgame_linux".

-Linux / Android version:
+Android version:

 Run the software with the command "bash antoniovandre_mathgame".
 _____

-If your environment is not capable of producing sounds, run with "bash antoniovandre_mathgame_nosound".

 If you are not a Linux or Android user, you can install a BASH shell on your operating system.